 Cardio workouts like running are an amazing part of any workout routine.
 Combined with the HIIT workout, they are extremely effective for losing fat fast and efficiently.

 You want to work out and be healthy, but how do you start?
 Let’s first address the most important thing that will make all the difference in your fitness journey: your mindset.
-The first rule of how to lose weight and exercising is that the workout that you will do is the best workout.
-But once you get to a place where you can consistently work out, different types of workouts will make very different impacts on your results.
-And the unquestionable number one cardio workout to get lean is… running.
-If you think running is boring, then you can try to spice it up by doing various workouts – not just one long run at the same speed.
+The first rule of how to lose weight and exercise is securing that the workout you do is the best workout for getting you the maximum physiological response in your body.

+When you think of running, you probably think of your standard high-school track-type training, i.e. same path, same intensity, for a certain distance or time.
+While this is one of the more common types of cardio, it is far from the only type of running.
+If you think you hate running and want to do different cardio workouts, then you can try to spice it up by doing various workouts – not just one long run at the same speed.
 To make things interesting, we have several track and treadmill workouts that you can do as part of the Mission Lean program.
-They will get you to improve no matter what level you are at.
+These methods will get you to improve your fitness and total performance no matter what level you are at.

 Different Types of Training Have a Different Impact